josnin/spgtask/README.md

 How to Use the API?

+1) Since we dont have existing users/email and API to create user.
-1) Manually create all the users/email need to work on the FriendsManagement API
+   We suggest to Manually create all the users/email need to work on the FriendsManagement API

 ![image](https://cloud.githubusercontent.com/assets/3206118/25900608/9573d5f0-35c6-11e7-8206-ad19cfb6cbb0.png)